yellows8/3ds_smashbroshax/README.md

 This is haxx for Super Smash Bros for 3DS, via local-WLAN beacon haxx.
 The haxx triggers while the application is scanning for local multiplayer sessions, when the beacon is being broadcasted.
-In certain cases the application may somewhat hang instead of crashing.
+In certain cases the application may somewhat hang or crash prior to any actual ROP being run: this hax is not completely reliable due to heap layout not always being in the intended state.

 Note that because this is a local-WLAN beacon broadcast, *all* 3DS systems in range doing regular smash-3ds multiplayer session scanning will be affected by doing this broadcasting: either the system would crash/etc(such as when the hax version doesn't match the app version), or code would run on the system.
 Therefore, please don't broadcast this when there's 3DS systems in range which are not your own doing the above scanning.